usc-isi-i2/kgtk/docs/transform/query.md

 any).
 Therefore, the resulting output shows the full content of the file starting with its KGTK header line.

-The following query is equivalent to the above.
-The singular anonymous node pattern will be completed to a full edge by implicitly adding an anonymous relation and to-node:
+The following queries are equivalent to the above.
+The double arrows and the singular anonymous node pattern will be completed to a full edge by implicitly adding an anonymous relation (and to-node if necessary):

 ```
+kgtk query -i $GRAPH --match '()-->()'
+kgtk query -i $GRAPH --match '()<--()'
 kgtk query -i $GRAPH --match '()'
 ```

-That pattern is also the default for `--match`, so the following query is again equivalent to the above and produces the same as running `cat` on the file:
+The last pattern is also the default for `--match`, so the following query is again equivalent to the above and produces the same as running `cat` on the file: